webix-hub/docs/data/api/ui.spreadsheet_insertcolumn.md

 =============

-@todo:
-	check

 @short:
 	inserts an empty column to the left of the specified one

 @params:

-- columnId			number		the id of the column before whicn a new column will be inserted
+- columnId			number		the id of the column before which a new column will be inserted